sage905/final/docs/Server-Guide.md

 You rarely need the command line.
 Two web dashboards cover most tasks:

-- **Cockpit — the machine.** Open `https://your-server-address:9090`, sign in
-  with your normal server login.
+- **Cockpit — the machine.** Open `https://coserver:9090` (or the server's LAN IP, e.g. `https://192.168.129.2:9090`), sign in with your normal server login.
   See disk space, memory, running services, system logs, and apply OS updates with a click.
 It also has a built-in **Terminal** and **File browser** if you want them.

-- **Portainer — the apps.** Open the Portainer address (internal-only; connect via WireGuard first).
+- **Portainer — the apps.** Open `https://portainer.chemicaloutlaws.com` from
+  your private network or over the WireGuard VPN (it's internal-only).
 On first visit, create the admin account and accept the "local" environment.
 Use it to restart an app, read its logs, open a shell inside a container, or check resource usage.
 Your Ansible-deployed stacks show up as **Limited** — that's expected; Portainer can still manage their containers.

 ---